anlianguzova/BI_project_reticulata/README.md

 <img src="https://github.com/anlianguzova/BI_project_reticulata/blob/main/Pics/Venn_diagram_assemblers.png?raw=true" alt="Venn diagram on metazoans orthologs from different assemblers"/>
 </p>

-#### Protein-coding genes detection
+#### Protein-coding sequences identification

-Final expression-level (TPM) tables and fasta-files containing sequences with more than 100 amino acids and significant expression level are present in the [repository](Results/Final%20fasta%20sorting).
+Sets of sequences encoding proteins and having a significant level of expression in at least one sample, as well as tables with their levels of expression, are presented in the [directory](Results/Final%20fasta%20sorting).

-#### Differential expression results
+#### Protein-coding sequences differential expression analysis and Gene Set Enrichment analysis results

-RNetropy and enrichment results are avaliable in the repository [directory](Results/Differential%20expression).
+RNentropy and GO-terms enrichment results are avaliable in the repository [directory](Results/Differential%20expression).
 Some visializations are present below.

 ##### Reduced Gene Set Enrichment analysis (GSEA) for the infected male hermit crabs